dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-08-14-big-batches-and-high-transaction-cost.md

 Continuous Delivery reduced transaction cost of deployments using automation.

-XP reduces:
+XP reduces transaction cost of:
-- transaction cost of code review using Pair/Mob programming
+- code review using Pair/Mob programming
-- transaction cost of change using Refactoring
+- change using Refactoring
-- transaction cost of verification using TDD
+- verification using TDD
-- transaction cost of code integration using Continuous Integration.
+- code integration using Continuous Integration.

 All of these mechanisms are implementations of "keep inventory low" principle from Lean.